You've reached the home on the web of Richard Hollerith.

 I have written many comments on the communal web site Less Wrong.

-I believe that artificial intelligence is a dangerous technology—more dangerous than, say, nuclear weapons.
-Although most people into science or computers would disagree, hundreds (thousands?) of scientists, scientists-in-training and computer people do agree with me that it is dangerous.
+After having done a lot of reading and thinking about the issue, I believe that artificial intelligence is a dangerous technology—more dangerous than, say, nuclear weapons.
+Hundreds (thousands?) of scientists, scientists-in-training and computer people do agree with me that it is dangerous.
 (The danger comes specifically from “artificial general intelligence”.)
 I believe that the best way for a person to help humanity survive this danger is to donate to the Machine Intelligence Research Institute.